LearnHPC/27-01-2022_hpc-intro/setup.md

 > the ability to securely connect to a remote machine (`ssh`).
 {: .prereq}

+> ## Getting an account on the HPC resource
+>
+> This lesson also requires that you have an account on the HPC resource.
+You
+> can request an account at https://mokey.eessi-gpu.learnhpc.eu/auth/signup.
+>
+> Remember to save the username/password you use, you will need it again!
+{: .prereq}

 ## Where to Type Commands: How to Open a New Shell

 The shell is a program that enables us to send commands to the computer and